- How Hearing Loss Interferes with Your Relationships - May 27, 2020

 However, according to recent research by a team at the University of Manchester in the UK, treating hearing loss with a hearing aid can shrink the development of dementia by up to 75 percent.
 The team followed progress made by 2,040 people between 1996 and 2014, requesting word memory exams to be completed at different phases and the rate of decrease be monitored before and after the use of any hearing aid.
 While the devices did not stop or reverse cognitive decrease, the study team discovered that they delayed cognitive decline by an average of 75%.

 It’s time to get involved in your health and treat your hearing loss, if you’ve noticed difficulties hearing.
 Research shows you’ll be more socially active, find it easier to maintain close relationships, and improve your quality of life.
-The first step is to have your hearing tested.
+The first step is to have a professional hearing evaluation.
 To schedule an appointment, contact our team at Dr. Hear.
 Any hearing loss can be helped with the use of hearing aids.
 We will work with you to find a device which suits your hearing needs, lifestyle and budget.